Devisjs/generator-devis/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|---->**.confs** <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|------>**.core.js** <br>
-* If you want your Microservice to be used remotly too you should do like the two available microservices by adding the dependencies in the file depencies if you have.<br>
+* If you want your Microservice to be used remotly too you should do like the two available microservices by adding the dependencies in the file depencies if you have.<br><br>
 |**.index**<br>
 * it is here or you'll exploit your different microservices.